bbroens/VacaturesApi/README.md

 The API works with an **external SQL database**, which can be changed in the appsettings.json file.

-This application builds into a **Docker container**, which can be deployed wherever you'd like.
+This application builds locally or into a **Docker container**, which can be deployed wherever you'd like.

 ## Vertical Slice Architecture